xenonth/project_practice/README.md

     (3) The FUNCTION must loop to enable the entry of muliple NUMBERS and FUNCTIONS.

-    (4)
+    (4) The EQUALS button.
+The EQUALS button when clicked must first check that the final variable stored is a NUMBER not an OPERATOR, or that NUMBERS > OPERATORS?
+        (Refer Error Checks item (1) below).
+        The EQUALS function takes the variables of NUMBERS and OPERATORS in the order entered to ensure arithmetic rules are adhered to.
+        The result is then passed to the "Results" container.

     (5) The CLEAR button must have a function that clears all of the stored data.
 We could program it to clear the last variable entered but this is getting complicated.
-        We could change the text assigned to the button from CLEAR to ALL CLEAR to make this evident.
+        We could change the text assigned to the button from "clear" to "all clear" to make this evident.

 ERROR CHECKS
 The checks we can make are:
     (1) The entry by the user prior to the EQUALS sign being clicked must be a NUMBER not an OPERATOR.
+Therefore when EQUALS is clicked it checks the last variable?
+        This seems complicated.
+So it could check that NUMBERS > OPERATORS?

+    (2)